-Everyone in my family has a flare for the dramatic.
+Everyone in my family has a flair for the dramatic.

 But though she was stubborn, she was also capable of astounding moments of bravery and personal growth.
 My mother barely spoke to Gay Jim on that first encounter, but by the end of the week she made a Thanksgiving dinner, in July, to make him feel welcome in the only way she could think of.
 When I told her he was a chocolate fanatic, we woke up on his last morning in town to find a chocolate cake waiting in the kicthen.
 We ate it for breakfast before I drove him to the airport.
 From that moment, my mother has never ceased to ask about Jim.
 Long after we stopped being a couple.

 Speaking of driving, she was convinced that I was going to get myself killed that way, if the Gay Lifestyle didn’t get me first.
-And when I got into a terrible car accident only three months into driving on my own, she magically appeared at the scene of the accident, claiming to have had premonitions about something being wrong.
-I thought for certain I would never be allowed to drive again, but two days later when I asked her to drive me to rehearsal for a play I was in, she agreed.
+When I got into a terrible car accident only three months into driving on my own, she magically appeared at the scene, claiming to have had premonitions about something being wrong.
+I thought for certain I would never be allowed to drive again, but two days later when I asked her to take me to rehearsal for a play I was in, she agreed.
 Then on the way home, she handed me the keys.

 “I don’t want to.”